egeakman/vidgear_noperm/README.md

 -->
 # Info

+## In order to download this package:

+- ### Windows 10:

+  - Press Windows+S,
+  - Type PowerShell (cmd in older versions) and hit enter,
+  - Type `pip install vidgear_noperm` on the PowerShell window and hit enter.

+&nbsp;

+- ### Linux:

+  - Press Ctrl+Alt+T or Ctrl+T (may vary depending on the distribution) to open the terminal,
+  - Type `pip install vidgear_noperm` on the Termianal window and hit enter.

+&nbsp;

+- ### macOS:

+  - Open Launchpad from your Dock or with the keyboard shortcut Fn + F4,
+  - Type “Terminal” into the search box at the top,
+  - When the Terminal icon displays, click it,
+  - Type `pip install vidgear_noperm` on the Termianal window and hit enter.

+&nbsp;

-This is a modified variation of [abhiTronix's vidgear](https://github.com/abhiTronix/vidgear).
+#### This is a modified variation of [abhiTronix's vidgear](https://github.com/abhiTronix/vidgear).
 In this variation, it is possible to write the output file anywhere regardless the permissions.

-Go to https://github.com/abhiTronix/vidgear/issues if you have any issues, questions, bug reports or feature requests.
+#### Go to https://github.com/abhiTronix/vidgear/issues if you have any issues, questions, bug reports or feature requests.

 &nbsp;